dougeby/IntuneDocs/intune/device-factory-reset.md

 The **Factory reset** returns a device to its default settings.
 The device will no longer be managed by Intune and both company and personal data are removed.
 You cannot undo this action.

+## Supported platforms

+- Windows - Supported on Windows 8.1 and later (not EAS managed devices)
+- Windows Phone - Supported
+- iOS - Supported
+- macOS - Not supported
+- Android - Supported (Android for Work is not supported)

+## How to reset a device to factory settings

 1. Sign into the Azure portal.
 2. Choose **More Services** > **Monitoring + Management** > **Intune**.
 3. On the **Intune** blade, choose **Devices**.
 4. On the **Devices and groups** blade, choose **All devices**.
 5. From the list of devices you manage, choose a device, and then choose the **Factory reset** device remote action.

+## Next steps

 To see the status of the action you just took, on the **Devices and groups** blade, choose **Device Actions**.